hkwu/ghastly/docs/guide.md

 String and object literal definitions can be freely mixed together, so you might opt to use object literals only as required.

 ### Command Handlers
-It's time to dive deeper into actually building a command handler.
-There are a couple of things which are of importance here, namely **context** and **response types**.
+Ghastly command handlers carry the majority of the responsibility of reacting to commands and executing response logic.
+The general idea behind command handlers is quite simple: they consume some data and produce a response.
+Ghastly makes this process more convenient to handle by stripping away the need to deal with the underlying Discord.js API and automatically preprocessing data such as command arguments into a more user friendly form.

 #### Context
 The handler receives a `context` object as its only argument.
-The context contains useful properties for making responses.
+The context contains useful data such as references to the received message and arguments that were parsed from the command.

-##### `context.message`
+##### `message`
 The Discord.js `Message` object representing the message which triggered the command.

 ```js